0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 {:.mt-4}
 Called tiles are not removed, instead, they become darkened “ghost tiles”.

-Square Enix has their own tileset — Doman.
+Square Enix has their own tile set — Doman.
 I think it looks neat.
 I'd buy it if it was a good set that were available to buy, but it was only given away in a niconico raffle for Japanese only.
 It features Cactuar for souzu and Namazu for pinzu and stylized Roman Numerals for manzu.
-But unfortunately, those are not without problems: for people who can read Japanese those stylized numbers look like real characters resulting in some confusion.
+But unfortunately, those are not without problems: for people who can read Japanese those stylized numbers look like real characters, resulting in some confusion.
 OK, it is obvious when you see them in the sorted with other manzu, but when you encounter them in isolation you get this: “no man? fu man?” referring to the strange looking 1 man and 7 man respectively.
-Good thing you can simply switch the tileset to traditional in the Gold Saucer options.
+Good thing, you can simply switch the tile set to traditional in the Gold Saucer options.

 <picture>
   <source srcset="{{ '/blog/images/2019-03-12-final-fantasy-doman-mahjong-set.avif' | absolute_url }}" type="image/avif">